bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ## Stretch Problems

-After finishing your required elements, you can push your work further.
-These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-* [ ] Build a page of your choosing from the navigation items.
-Come up with content and images that fit the theme.
-* [ ] Introduce CSS animations to your site.
-* [ ] Build a contact page and create a form with several inputs of your choosing
-* [ ] Add responsive breakpoints to your code by using media queries